rontarrant/gtkDcoding/docs/_posts/2021-09-24-0115-gtk-gio-app-open-flag.md

 } // onActivate()
 ```

 The reason we have another instantiation of `AppWindow` here is to deal with the possibility that the user gives no arguments.
+Note that—depending on circumstances—either `activate()` or `onActivate()` is called, but not both.
 Here’s the low-down:

 - `activate()` is called once for each file name passed in, whether those file names are valid or not, and
 - `onActivate()` is called if no arguments whatsoever are given.